World of Music, Arts and Dance: UK location

-WOMAD in the UK takes place in the grounds of Charlton Park, a stately home in Wiltshire.
-The arena holds at least 5 main stages with a further one in the Arboretum.
-An old fashioned steam fair, global market, children's area, wellbeing section is also found on the WOMAD UK festival site.

-WOMAD Charlton Park falls on the last complete weekend in July.
-In 2019 the capacity of the festival was 40,000.
+It was announced in early 2025 that there would be no annual UK festival that year and that the festival was looking for a new home near to its Wiltshire site since 2007.

 Previous UK locations

 After the debut 1982 performance at the Bath & West Showground the festival took a sabbatical.
 There were some WOMAD events in 1983 at the ICA in London as part of a collaboration with Capital Radio Festival to see if there was still an audience for the brand.

+1984 was held at Ashton Court, Bristol.

 1985 saw the festival move to Mersea Island in Essex with New Order, The Fall, Toots & The Maytals, Nusrat Fateh Ali Khan, The Pogues, A Certain Ratio and Penguin Cafe Orchestra performing amongst others.
 (A section of Nusrat's performance was released on CD in 2019).

 1986 the festival moved to Kenn Pier Farm, Clevedon, Somerset and saw performances from Gil Scott-Heron, Misty In Roots, Siouxsie & The Banshees, The Housemartins, Youssou N'Dour, The Bhundu Boys, Aswad, Hugh Masekela, 23 Skidoo and The Blue Aeroplanes amongst many others 19–20 July.

 In 1987 WOMAD hosted the new world-music-focused third stage at Glastonbury Festival that went on to be called The Jazz World (and later, West Holts) stage.
 1987 also saw the first of the WOMAD weekenders in Carlyon Bay, Cornwall (The Coliseum) that ran annually until 1993.
 (The Durutti Column released recordings from their performance here in the late 1980s).
+There was also an event at Earl's Court in London as well as a winter festival.

-There was a folk & blues WOMAD event in 1988 at the South Hill Park Arts Centre in Bracknell.
-(A recording from this event was later released on CD).
+There was a folk & blues WOMAD event in 1988 & 1989 at the South Hill Park Arts Centre in Bracknell.
+(A recording of one of the artists from the event in 1988 was later released on CD).

 1989 to 1997 WOMAD weekender events were held in Morecambe Bay, Lancashire so that the brand weren't accused of being "southern-centric".

+1989 also saw an event on the Isle of Guernsey.

 1990-2006 The Rivermead Centre (and later Little John's Farm), Reading, Berkshire was the permanent WOMAD UK festival home before the festival moved to its current home in Wiltshire due to needing to expand, by the time the festival had expanded and needed to move there were three stages: The Open Air, Siam and Village.
 (Recordings exist from several of the events).
 1988 saw the Siam Tent first introduced.

+1992 there was an additional event held in Derry, Northern Ireland as well as the Real World Recording Week in Box, UK (at Real World Studios).
+There were additional World Festivals in The Park events in both Bath and Brighton this year, with Bath also hosting another event the following year.

-2003-2005 saw additional events at The Eden Project, including a special Live 8 performance (released on CD & DVD).
+The years 2003–2005 saw additional events at The Eden Project, including a special Live 8 performance (released on CD and DVD).